 But unless the force on the ground has some means of handling the pallet as a pallet, they are just dead weight.

-Although there are a number of variations, the basic trailer had a hydraulic tipping mechanism and pallet forks.
+Although there are many variations, the basic trailer had a hydraulic tipping mechanism and pallet forks.

 The driver would simply tilt the trailer into the down position, reverse onto the pallet, tilt the trailer back up, and drive away.